wacncontent/CustomizeTool/output/articles/cdn/cdn-cloud-service-with-cdn.md

 -	Visual Studio 2013 with [Azure SDK](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VWDOrVs2013AzurePack.appids)

 > [AZURE.NOTE] You need an Azure account to complete this tutorial:
-> + You can [open an Azure account for free](/pricing/1rmb-trial/) - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
+> + You can [open an Azure <!-- deleted by customization account for free](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> account](/pricing/1rmb-trial/) <!-- keep by customization: end --> - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 > + You can [activate MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/) - Your MSDN subscription gives you credits every month that you can use for paid Azure services.

 <a name="deploy"></a>